huyhoang-mike/Markdown-Compiler/Run_notebook.md

 cd mnt/c/Users/Admin/Downloads
 ```
 ### STEP 2: Install Anaconda on WSL
-After change directory to the directory where Anaconda was downloaded, use the command below to start installing Anaconda:
+After change directory to the directory where Anaconda was downloaded, use the command below to start installing Anaconda on WSL terminal:
 ```
 bash Anaconda3-2024.02-1-Linux-x86_64.sh
 ```